andreas-kupries/aktive/doc/ref/transform_math_nary_logical.md

 Syntax: __aktive op math and__ srcs... [[→ definition](/file?ci=trunk&ln=106&name=etc/transformer/math/binary.tcl)]

 As a logical operation the inputs are trivially thresholded at 0.5.
-Values <= 0.5 are seen as false, else as true.
+Values <= 0.5 are seen as `false`, else as `true`.

 Returns image aggregated from the application of the associative binary operation `A && B` to all shared pixels of all the inputs.